welldonestudio/welldonestudio.github.io/docs/tutorials/sui-game/index.md

 ### Compile The Source Code

-Connect to the WELLDONE Code with `a game company` account, and Select the project you want to compile.
+Connect to the WELLDONE Code with `a game company` account, and select the project you want to compile.
 For now, let's choose `sui/item` and click `Compile` button.

 <img src={require('./img/02.png').default} alt='02_project-to-compile-item' style={{width: '480px'}}/>